HomeMy WebLinkAbout1922-03-14 CO

 by municipalities on contract work.

-Mr. Cotton agreed to secure a_copy of the Act.
+Mr. Cotton agreed to secure a copy of the Act.

 Attention was also called to the fact that a legion man